amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 An introduction to nonlinear least-squares methods can be found in :cite:t:`NocWri06NumOpt`.
-Indepth literature on modern trust-region solvers can be reviewed in:
+In-depth literature on modern trust-region solvers can be reviewed in:
 :cite:t:`ralfit`,
 :cite:t:`kanzow`,
 :cite:t:`adachi`,